drym-org/symex.el/DSL-Docs.rst

 Examples
 ~~~~~~~~

-"Evaluate the remaining expressions at this level in tree." (e.g. if at the root level, this will evaluate the remaining top-level expressions in the file).
+"Evaluate the remaining expressions at this level in the tree." (e.g. if at the root level, this will evaluate the remaining top-level expressions in the file).

 ::